 The marketable securities are re-measured at fair value at each reporting date with any change in fair value recognized in other comprehensive income (loss).
 The marketable securities are Level 1.

 Financial instrument risk exposure

-As at September 30, 2022, the Company's financial instrument risk exposure and impact thereof on the Company's financial instruments is summarized below:
+As at December 31, 2022, the Company's financial instrument risk exposure and the impact thereof on the Company's financial instruments are summarized below:

 (a) Credit Risk